MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nn-filterpipeline-ixpsdocumentconsumer.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+f1_keywords:
+ - IXpsDocumentConsumer
+ - filterpipeline/IXpsDocumentConsumer
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - filterpipeline.h
 api_name:
  - IXpsDocumentConsumer
-targetos: Windows
-req.typenames:
 ---

 # IXpsDocumentConsumer interface

 ## -description

 A filter uses the <code>IXpsDocumentConsumer</code> interface when it generates XPS content for the pipeline to consume.
 <div class="alert"><b>Note</b>    The XPS print filter pipeline does not preserve digital signatures or story fragments.
 You may be able to work around this by using stream filters.</div><div> </div>